lee-lindley/plsql_utilities/README.md

 See https://www.loc.gov/preservation/digital/formats/fdd/fdd000323.shtml

-The problem turned out to be much more complex than I thought it would be when I started.
+The problem turned out to be much more complex than I thought when starting the work.
 If you like playing with regular expressions, take a gander and tell me if you can do better. (really!
 I like to learn.)